CarolinaChavezDavid/learning-AWS-practitioner-essentials/README.md

  ***<div align="center">AWS Database Migration Service (AWS DMS)</div>***

-enables you to migrate relational databases, nonrelational databases, and other types of data stores.
+Enables you to migrate relational databases, nonrelational databases, and other types of data stores.
 With AWS DMS, you move data between a source database and a target database.
 The source and target databases can be of the same type or different types.
 During the migration, your source database remains operational, reducing downtime for any applications that rely on the database.
 There could be homogeneos or hetereogeneous migration.
 Other use cases:
    * Development and test database migrations
    * Database consolidation:  Combining several databases into a single database
    * Continuous replication